dfinity/orbit/GLOSSARY.md

 - **Any of:** A rule that requires any of the sub-rules to be approved.
 This rule can be used to enforce flexible approval requirements that allow for multiple conditions.

 - **Not:** A rule that requires the sub-rule to be rejected.
 This rule can be used to enforce negative approval requirements that prevent specific conditions from being met.
-An example of this rule is to prevent a specific user from approving an action.
+An example of this rule is to prevent a specific user from approving a request.

 ### Permission

-Permissions are rules that define the actions that a user can perform in a station canister.
+Permissions are rules that define the functionality that a user can access in a station canister.
 Permissions are defined by the authorized station users and can be customized to fit the needs of different use cases.
 Permissions can be granted to individual users, groups of users or any (un)authenticated user and can be revoked at any time.

 ### Account

 An account is a record in the station canister that represents a user's ownership of a specific asset.
 Accounts can hold different types of assets, such as tokens, NFTs, or other fungible or non-fungible assets.
-Accounts can be created, updated, and archived by the station users through actions.
+Accounts can be created, updated, and archived by the station users through requests.

 #### Account Name